14 Best Christmas Towns in Florida

 When it comes to Christmasifying, Miami goes all out.
 We're talking light-wrapped palms, festive sand sculptures, and a holiday theme park.
 If you're looking for tasty Christmas treats, you'll find plenty throughout town, and you'll be hard-pressed to discover a better spot to shop for last-minute gifts.

 Santa's Enchanted Forest transforms Tropical Park into a winter wonderland.
 It's deemed the largest Christmas-themed amusement park in the world.
 Your kids will love you forever for taking them here.
-Between Christmas carol karaoke, over 100 rides, a petting zoo, and a Santa sighting (of course), there is a ton of fun to be had.
+Between Christmas carol karaoke, over 100 rides, a petting zoo, and a Santa sighting (of course), there is a ton of fun to be had in this family-friendly attraction.

 Bayfront Park is where you'll find a giant 52-foot Christmas tree adorned with flowers and sparkling lights.
 Don't miss the Miami Zoo.
 Its impressive Zoo Lights are on show from November through December and feature animal-shaped lights, carol sing-a-longs, carousel rides, and a visit with Santa himself.